 Time and speed of response is a key benefit for the business.
 Remember that when something breaks, every minute of downtime is costing the business in terms of staff productivity.
 It’s not hard to see how not only it is costing the business in employees time, but it can mean not being able to earn revenue as you may not be able to create invoices or even collect the cash from the sales you have made.

-By being able to connect remotely, an IT provider can immediately start diagnosing the issue and start fixing it, rather than have people sitting around waiting for the technician to arrive on site before they can commence working on the issue.
+By being able to an IT provider can immediately start diagnosing the issue and start fixing it.
 This means the most important and urgent problems can be addressed quickly.

 How can Computer Troubleshooters help your business?